fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Wednesday, 8/29: Popularizing the Trail
+Today we're reading more direct critiques of trail interpretation, about historic signage and about the Oregon Trail (1990) video game.
+While these critiques have their own specific targets, they raise numerous issues that apply to any interpretive effort regarding national trails, including books, signage, websites, mobile apps, etc. Therefore, we should keep these critiques in mind whenever we read anything about the trail.
+What implicit messages do interpretations send to readers?

-Do all of these in order, please!
+#### Do all of these in order, please!
 - Robin W. Winks, "A Public Historiography," *The Public Historian* 14.3 (1992): 93--105.
 [JSTOR](https://www.jstor.org/stable/3378234?seq=1#page_scan_tab_contents).
 - SKIM: Douglas W. Dodd and Peter J. Edwards, "Getting History out of a Rut: Public Agencies Interpret Oregon's Oregon Trail," *The Public Historian* 16.1 (1994): 45--50.
 [JSTOR](http://www.jstor.org/stable/3378581)

 - Play Oregon Trail [online](https://classicreload.com/oregon-trail.html)